Für Elise: Therese Malfatti

-Max Unger suggested that Nohl may have transcribed the title incorrectly and the original work may have been named "Für Therese", a reference to Therese Malfatti von Rohrenbach zu Dezza.
+Max Unger suggested that Nohl may have transcribed the title incorrectly and that the original work was named "Für Therese", a reference to Therese Malfatti von Rohrenbach zu Dezza.
 She was a friend and student of Beethoven's to whom he supposedly proposed in 1810, and who married the Austrian nobleman and state official Wilhelm von Droßdik in 1816.
 The piano sonata no. 24, dedicated to Countess Thérèse von Brunswick, is also sometimes called "für Therese".

 The Austrian musicologist Michael Lorenz has shown that Rudolf Schachner, who inherited Therese von Droßdik's musical scores in 1851, was the son of Babette Bredl, born out of wedlock.
 In 1865, Bredl let Nohl copy the autograph in her possession.
 Robert Greenberg, who teaches music through The Great Courses and at the San Francisco Conservatory of Music, has said that Beethoven's sloppy handwriting might easily have led anyone to misread "Für Therese" as "Für Elise".